Free PDF Books

 "Circumstances do not make the man, they reveal him."

 November 28, 1864 - January 24, 1912.
-James Allen was a British author, residing in Ilfracombe, England where he moved after completing his first book From Poverty to Power (click for ePub).
+James Allen was a British author, residing in Ilfracombe, England where he moved after completing his first book From Poverty to Power.
 He is best known for his second book, the inspirational and motivational work As a Man Thinketh which was published in 1902.

 Uell Stanley Andersen